 Regional solid waste management facilities certified under 10 V.S.A.
 Chapter 159.

 Hazardous waste management facilities for which a notice of intent to construct has been received under 10 V.S.A. § 6606a.

+Emergency shelters.

+Hotels and motels converted to permanently affordable housing development.

 The above uses are allowable either individually (e.g., schools, hospitals) or under various classifications (essential services, municipal services and facilities, public services, and facilities) in specified districts and, in accordance with the Act, are subject to all applicable provisions of these Regulations relating to dimensional requirements and performance standards associated with parking, lighting and landscaping.

-Public facilities may be subject to conditional use review by the Board of Adjustment under Section 5.7 and/or site plan review by the Planning Commission under Section 5.6, as listed in Article II tables and defined in Section 8.1.
+Public facilities may be subject to conditional use review under Section 5.7 and/or site plan review under Section 5.6, as listed in Article II tables and defined in Section 8.1.
 However, notwithstanding other provisions of these regulations:

 Site plan approval is not required for uses under the definition of “essential services.”